 How do I pick up my paper exam?
 A complete scan of your exam is available on Gradescope; we are not distributing paper exams to students.
 If you would like to see the paper exam, you may stop by Nick or Rishi's office hours and view it while there.

-The statistics of the exam scores (out of 120) were as follows:
+The statistics of the exam scores (to the nearest whole number, out of 120) were as follows:

 Here is a histogram of the exam scores (out of 120):